 Stay safe: what to do in the event of a firearms or weapons attack

-A decision has been made to reduce the threat level from critical to SEVERE with immediate effect.
+A decision has been made to reduce the threat level from severe to SUBSTANTIAL with immediate effect.

-It must be remembered that whilst an attack is no longer regarded as imminent, SEVERE does mean an attack is highly likely
+It must be remembered that whilst an attack is no longer regarded as imminent, substantial does mean an attack is a strong possibility.

 There are five levels of threat: